 This dog’s coat can be short, medium, or long in length.
 The fur may be glossy or rough to the touch.
 The coat usually comes in tricolour or black and tan colour combinations.
 Generally, its coat is easy to maintain as it only needs to be brushed once or twice every week.
 It sheds moderately, especially in the spring and autumn seasons.

 This breed is the kind that thrives on being given something to do.
-It has deep stores of stamina and energy, as well as a keen intelligence, in that it needs to be stimulated a lot.
+It has deep stores of stamina and energy, as well as a keen intelligence that it needs to be stimulated a lot.
 Otherwise, it can engage in undesirable pet behaviours just to occupy and amuse itself.
-Nevertheless, the Huntaway can work independently reliably.
+Nevertheless, the huntaway can work independently and reliably.

 First-time owners may find this canine a suitable pet, as long as they can fulfil its need for tremendous daily physical and mental stimulation.

-Follow a set feeding schedule consistently, and provide the same food your Huntaway is used to in order to avoid gastric problems.
+Follow a set feeding schedule consistently, and provide the same food that your huntaway is used to in order to avoid gastric problems.
 However, if you need to shift to another type of high-quality food, do so gradually.
-This helps your pet adjust accordingly without complications.
-Puppies must be fed 3-4 times a day whilst adult ones can be fed twice a day.
+This will help your pet adjust accordingly without complications.
+A huntaway puppy must be fed three to four times a day, whilst an adult one can be fed twice a day.

-For a puppy 2-6 months old, feed it 210–400 g of food daily, depending also on its size and activity level.
-For one that is 8-10 months old, feed it 230–365 g of food daily.
-When it turns 12 months and beyond, it can be fed adult food.
+For a puppy that is two to six months old, feed it with 210–400 g of food daily, depending also on its size and activity level.
+For one that is eight to ten months old, feed it with 230–365 g of food daily.
+When it turns twelve months and beyond, it can be fed with adult food.

-The adult Cardigan weighing 25 kg should be fed about 250–320 g of food daily, also taking into consideration its activity level.
-For those 30 kg and above, the daily recommended portion ranges from 295-420 g.
+The adult huntaway weighing 25 kg should be fed about 250–320 g of food daily, also taking into consideration its activity level.
+For those that weigh 30 kg and above, the daily recommended portion ranges from 295 to 420 g.

-The average Huntaway lifespan is 12 to 14 years.
+The average huntaway lifespan is twelve to fourteen years.
 Although robust, it is known to be affected by the following health issues:

-As a high energy and intelligent dog, the Huntaway should be exercised for at least an hour every day.
-It should be allowed to go off lead, provided it is in a securely fenced yard.
+As a high-energy and intelligent dog, the huntaway should be exercised for at least an hour every day.
+It should be allowed to go off lead, provided that it is in a secure, fenced yard.

 Are you sure the Huntaway is the best breed for you?
 Take the Pet Breed Selector Quiz to find your perfect breed match.Dog Breed Selector Quiz

-Are you not convinced the Huntaway is for you?
+Are you not convinced that the huntaway is for you?
 Check out our Pet Finder for more suggested breeds that may suit you.